Frequently Asked Questions

 No, we are not a dispensing pharmacy.

-The staff at Health Services will assist your student in making arrangements to obtain in/out-of-network referrals when needed.
-For all non-urgent referrals, our staff will typically give treatment options to the student and encourage them to discuss these with their parents before choosing a treatment plan.
+The staff at Health Services will assist students in making arrangements to obtain in/out-of-network referrals when needed.

 The following information is required to be turned into Health Services one month prior to the start of classes.

 - Complete online medical forms.
 Students must submit their required forms directly online at www.niagara.edu/required-student-health-forms, and then choose graduate or undergraduate forms.